Meet your teachers

-I joined Cheadle Hulme High School in September 2011 as a curriculum manager of Geography.
-Since arriving at CHHS I been involved in teaching all key stages.
-I have had a variety of roles within the Humanities department over the years, and I am currently an SLE for Geography and an assistant lead for ITT within the Teaching School.
+I joined Cheadle Hulme High School in September 2011 as a Curriculum Manager of Geography.
+I have been involved in teaching all key stages.
+I have had a variety of roles within the CHHS Humanities department over the years, and I am currently an SLE for Geography and an assistant lead for ITT within the Laurus Trust’s Teaching School.
 As part of my continued professional development I’m studying for a Masters in Education, which supports the school’s ethos of continued learning for all.

-I have been given the great honour of being appointed Head of House, which will be integral to the development of students both academically and non-academically, allowing the students opportunities to develop leadership and personal skills.
+I have been given the great honour of being appointed Head of House, which is integral to the development of students both academically and non-academically, allowing the students opportunities to develop leadership and personal skills.

 Trust Director of Physical Education and Sport

-I am really excited about enthusing the new Laurus Cheadle Hulme students with my love of sport.
+I am really excited about enthusing Laurus Cheadle Hulme students with my love of sport.
 I want students to develop, physically and mentally in order for them to reach their full potential.

 Head of Humanities

-I have worked as Assistant Head of History at Cheadle Hulme High School since September 2016 and am now delighted to be able to say I will be part of Laurus Cheadle Hulme as Head of Humanities.
-I can now take what is almost a decade of experience in secondary education – as a classroom teacher of History; as Head of Humanities at a school in Yorkshire; and as Head of History at a school in London – and apply this to developing a thriving and engaging Humanities curriculum at Laurus Cheadle Hulme.
+I worked as Assistant Head of History at Cheadle Hulme High School since September 2016 and I am now Head of Humanities at Laurus Cheadle Hulme.
+I have taken what is almost a decade of experience in secondary education – as a classroom teacher of History; as Head of Humanities at a school in Yorkshire; and as Head of History at a school in London – and apply this to developing a thriving and engaging Humanities curriculum at Laurus Cheadle Hulme.

-These values will underpin everything we do in Humanities, whilst we will at the same time ensure that students are equipped with the necessary skills to thrive when the time comes for them to leave Laurus Cheadle Hulme.
+These values underpin everything we do in Humanities.
+At the same time we ensure students are equipped with the necessary skills to thrive when the time comes for them to leave Laurus Cheadle Hulme.

 Teacher of Mathematics

 My affiliation with the Laurus Trust started in 2003 when I became a student at Cheadle Hulme High School.
-I have worked at Cheadle Hulme High School as a mathematics teacher since September 2016 after completing my teacher training with the Altius Alliance in July 2016.
-I am thoroughly enjoying my time at CHHS and I’m incredibly excited to be a part of Laurus Cheadle Hulme and to be a part of the schools future development over the coming years.
-I have an enthusiastic approach to maths and use this to ignite a shared passion for the subject with my students.
+I worked at Cheadle Hulme High School as a mathematics teacher from September 2016 after completing my teacher training with the Altius Alliance in July 2016.
+I thoroughly enjoyed my time at CHHS and I’m incredibly excited to be a part of Laurus Cheadle Hulme and to be a part of the school’s future development over the coming years.
+I have an enthusiastic approach to Maths and use this to ignite a shared passion for the subject with my students.

 Trust Director of SEND

-I have deep rooted commitment to ensuring that students with SEND have an equal opportunity to become the best that they can be, both academically, socially and emotionally.
-Within each school within our Trust, I will engender an ethos of inclusion, supporting staff to recognise the individual needs of our students, and to differentiate their approach in order to remove potential barriers to learning.
+I have deep-rooted commitment to ensuring that students with SEND have an equal opportunity to become the best that they can be, both academically, socially and emotionally.
+Within each school in our Trust, I engender an ethos of inclusion, supporting staff to recognise the individual needs of our students and to differentiate their approach in order to remove potential barriers to learning.

 Head of Creative Design

+I lead Creative Design at Laurus Cheadle Hulme.
 My career as a teacher started in 2009 and since then I have worked in two schools, most recently at CHHS as Assistant Head of Design Technology.
-I love teaching in Cheadle Hulme having grown up in the area myself.
-I have always had a passion for creative and practical activities opting for subjects such as; Art and Design, Product Design and Graphic Products leading to a degree in Graphic Design.
+I loved teaching in Cheadle Hulme having grown up in the area.
+I have always had a passion for creative and practical activities opting for subjects such as Art and Design, Product Design and Graphic Products leading to a degree in Graphic Design.
 It is a privilege to work with children and I have sought to inspire and engage students by delivering a broad and current curriculum that allows all students to show what they are good at.
 I strive to provide the best education for the students that I teach and have completed a Masters in Teaching and Learning as continued commitment to my professional development.

 Teacher of Modern Foreign Languages

 I adore languages and I believe that every child should experience the endless opportunities that are available to a multi-linguist.
-I have felt encouraged by the ways in which languages are valued at CHHS and I am excited to bring that same ethos across to Laurus Cheadle Hulme.
-I look forward to welcoming the wonderful students of LCH to the world of España.
+I felt encouraged by the ways in which languages are valued at CHHS and I was excited to bring that same ethos across to Laurus Cheadle Hulme.
+I enjoy welcoming the wonderful students of LCH to the world of España.

 Teacher of English

 I graduated with a degree in English Literature in 2014 and I absolutely adore being able to share my knowledge and passion for English with aspiring young minds.
 My love of the subject began in 2004 when I was a student myself at Cheadle Hulme High School, so to be teaching English as part of the Laurus Trust is truly a dream come true for me.
-I have been part of the brilliant English department at Cheadle Hulme High School and I am now very much looking forward to bringing those same ideals, expectations and creative approaches to teaching across to Laurus Cheadle Hulme.
+I have been part of the brilliant English department at Cheadle Hulme High School and I now bring those same ideals, expectations and creative approaches to teaching to Laurus Cheadle Hulme.